kevinlichang/expert-finder/README.md

 The file structure changed substantially, any code that references the old file structure needs to be looked at.

--Login and Logout buttons now update on the user being logged in or not -This displays the user's name and carries over between pages.
+-Login and Logout buttons now update on the user being logged in or not, this displays the user's name and carries over between pages.

--Session should be working, and is currently sending back :
+-Sessions should be working, and is currently sending back :
 userName: req.session.username
 userID: req.session.ID